marcou-andrew/CX4640Project/README.md

 ----

 ## Introduction
-  If I were to give you a simple math problem, say 0.1 + 0.2, you would be able to solve it with no issues.
-Obviously, the answer is 0.3.
-This follows the basic principals of math that we as humans have learned and followed for our entire existance.
+  If I were to give you a simple math problem, say "What is 0.1 + 0.2?", you would be able to solve it with no issues, responding with "0.3, of course".
+Clearly that is the correct answer, right?
+This follows the basic principles of math that we as humans have learned and followed for our entire existence.